pubpub/pubpub/facets/README.md

 The `propType` argument is (and must be) a JavaScript object, _not_ a TypeScript type.
 From it, we infer `T`, a TypeScript type corresponding to `propType` (more on the why and how of this soon).
 The rest of the prop definition is:

 - A `label` which is short, human-readable, and may appear in the UI.
-- A `defaultValue` used as a default when calling `createFacetInstance()`.
 - A `rootValue` that can be used as the top of the cascade.
-This is also a kind of default value, and might be what users think of as the "default" — it's the value the prop takes on if it's not specified at any specific scope.
+This is a kind of default value — it's the value the prop takes on if it's not specified at any specific scope.
 - a `cascade` value that explains how the prop should cascade from scope to scope (see  [Advanced: cascade strategies](#advanced-cascade-strategies)).

 (To learn more about `rootValue` and `cascade`, see the section on Cascading, below.)